BenGoodair/CCG-Outsourcing/README.md

 [^1]: Warning: Running this code involves data to be directly downloaded to your pc.
 [^2]: Some of the analyses involved in the paper are computationally intensive.
 To make them accessible, simulations are much reduced in power in the repoducibility code.
-[^3]: Expect the Rmd file to take ~1 hour to knit a pdf version of the paper.
+[^3]: Expect the Rmd file to take ~15 minutes to knit a pdf version of the paper.